day8/re-frame/docs/subscriptions.md

 All of them.
 Every time.
 This is because `app-db` is their input value, and subscriptions re-run when one of their inputs change.

-Extractors select a fragment from `app-db` and then immediately prune further propagation through their sub-graph graph if the fragment hasn't changed from "last time".
+Extractors obtain a data fragment from `app-db` and then immediately prune further propagation of that  value if the fragment is the same "last time".
 As a consequence, the CPU intensive work in the `Layer 3` (materialised view) and `Layer 4` (View Functions) is only performed when necessary.

 `Layer 2` (extractors) act as the Signal Graph's circuit breakers.
 We want them to be as computationally simple as possible.